raelMartins/birthday-planner/README.md

 # birthday-planner
-a birthday planning app...in react
+a birthday planning app...in react...or it will be anyway...when i get around to completing it